Elena Botts v. Johns Hopkins University

 Seattle, WA 98111

-The Settlement Administrator will share your objection with Class Counsel and Defendant’s counsel and file your objection statement with the Court and may request an opportunity to speak with you before any conference or hearing with the Court.
-You may not object to the Settlement if you submit a letter requesting to exclude yourself or opt out of the Settlement.
-You may request to speak to the Court about your objection at the Final Approval Hearing.
-If the Court overrules your objection, you will still be bound by the terms of the Settlement Agreement, but you will also receive any proceeds due to you under it.
+The Settlement Administrator would have shared your objection with Class Counsel and Defendant’s counsel and filed your objection statement with the Court and may have requested an opportunity to speak with you before any conference or hearing with the Court.
+You may not object to the Settlement if you submitted a letter requesting to exclude yourself or opt out of the Settlement.
+You may have requested to speak to the Court about your objection at the Final Approval Hearing.
+If the Court overruled your objection, you would still be bound by the terms of the Settlement Agreement, but you would also receive any proceeds due to you under it.

 The deadline for the first group of Additional Students to opt out of the Settlement was November 13, 2023.
 The deadline for Class Members to opt out of the Settlement during phase one was on March 18, 2023.
 If you were a Class Member part of phase one or the first group of Additional Students part of phase two and did not postmark your objection request by the time established deadlines, then you can no longer object to the settlement.

 • Objecting is simply telling the Court that you do not like something about the settlement.
-You can object only if you stay in the Class.
-Excluding yourself from the settlement (“opting out”) is telling the Court that you do not want to be part of the Class.
-If you exclude yourself, you have no basis to object because the case no longer affects you.
+You could have objected only if you stayed in the Class.
+Excluding yourself from the settlement (“opting out”) is telling the Court that you did not want to be part of the Class.
+If you excluded yourself, you had no basis to object because the case no longer affected you.

-If you send an objection, it is not necessary for you to come to Court to talk about it, but you may do so at your own expense or pay your own lawyer to attend.
-As long as you mailed your written objection on time, the Court will consider it.
-If you do attend the hearing, it is possible that you will not be permitted to speak unless you timely object in writing as described above and notify the Court of your intention to appear at the fairness hearing.
+If you sent an objection, it was not necessary for you to come to Court to talk about it, but you may have done so at your own expense or have paid your own lawyer to attend.
+As long as you mailed your written objection on time, the Court would have considered it.
+If you did attend the hearing, it was possible that you would not be permitted to speak unless you timely objected in writing as described above and notified the Court of your intention to appear at the fairness hearing.

 • More details are in the Settlement Agreement, which can be found on the Important Documents page of the Settlement Website.